Do you brush dog teeth? The AVMA sponsors National Pet Dental Health Month every February.

 - Treat With Toothpaste.
-Offer doggy toothpaste as a treat.
-Special meat-flavored toothpaste is available from pet product stores or your veterinarian that gives pups the incentive to open wide.
+Offer doggy or kitty toothpaste as a treat.
+Special meat-flavored toothpaste is available that gives pets the incentive to open wide.
 Never use human toothpaste.
-Puppies can’t spit so they end up swallowing the foam, and swallowed fluoride can be dangerous and damage your puppy’s internal organs.
+Pets can’t spit so they end up swallowing the foam, and swallowed fluoride can be dangerous and damage your dog or cat’s internal organs.
 Dr. Bellows recommends the PetSmile brands, since they also have the VOHC seal of approval.
 These pet toothpastes come in London broil, rotisserie chicken, and cheese flavors!

 - Choose Pet Brushes.
-Special pet toothbrushes are smaller and may be designed to better fit the dog’s mouth.
+Special pet toothbrushes are smaller and may be designed to better fit the dog’s or cat’s mouth.
 A soft child’s toothbrush works well.

 - Praise The Performance.
-Brushing after every meal is recommended, but a two to three times a week is good.
-Always be sure to praise and throw a happy puppy party afterwards so your puppy is left with a good taste over the experience—literally!
+Experts recommend you brush after every meal, but two to three times a week is good.
+Always be sure to praise and throw a happy puppy-kitty party afterwards so your pet finishes with a good taste over the experience—literally!

 Keeping breath fresh goes beyond good dental hygiene, too.
-Pungent breath makes you avoid dog kisses and lap snuggles (awww, you hurt his feelings!).
-It also points to potentially painful, dangerous dental problems that can damage your dog’s organs.
+Pungent breath makes you avoid dog kisses and purring lap snuggles (awww, you hurt his feelings!).
+It also points to potentially painful, dangerous dental problems that can damage your dog’s and cat’s organs.
 Yes, it’s THAT important.

-So…do you brush your dog’s teeth?
+So…do you brush your dog’s or cat’s teeth?
 What about offering “dental-friendly” foods and treats?
-How do you keep your pooch kiss-able fresh?
+How do you keep your pooch and kitty kissable fresh?
 Do tell!